-This OFFICIAL STATEMENT speaks only as of its date, and the information contained herein is subject to change.
-Brief descriptions of the County, the 2020B Bonds, and the Indenture are included in this OFFICIAL STATEMENT.
+This OFFICIAL STATEMENT speaks only as of its date and the information contained herein is subject to change.
+Brief descriptions of the County, the 2020 Bonds, and the Resolution are included in this OFFICIAL STATEMENT.
 Such descriptions do not purport to be comprehensive or definitive.
-All references herein to the Indenture are qualified in their entirety by reference to such document and references herein to the 2020B Bonds are qualified in their entirety by reference to the form thereof included in the Indenture.

-Descriptions of the Indenture and the 2020B Bonds are qualified by reference to bankruptcy and other laws affecting the remedies for the enforcement of the rights and security provided therein and the effect of the exercise of the police power by any entity having jurisdiction.
-See "APPENDIX B-THE GENERAL INDENTURE OF TRUST."
-The "basic documentation" which includes the Indenture, the closing documents and other documentation authorizing the issuance of the 2020B Bonds and establishing the rights and responsibilities of the County and other parties to the transaction may be obtained from the "contact persons" as indicated below.
+All references herein to the Resolution are qualified in their entirety by reference to such document and references herein to the 2020 Bonds are qualified in their entirety by reference to the form thereof included in the Resolution.
+The "basic documentation" which includes the Resolution, the closing documents and other documentation, authorizing the issuance of the 2020 Bonds and establishing the rights and responsibilities of the County and other parties to the transaction, may be obtained from the "contact persons" as indicated below.